AmaniEzz/containerized-node.js-microservices-starter/README.md

-# Containerized Node.js Microservices Starter Template Using Docker and Nginx as a Reverse Proxy.
+# Docker Containerized Node.js Microservices Starter Template With Nginx as a Reverse Proxy.
-Starter template for developing Node.js Microservices with docker for Containerizing and Nginx as a reverse proxy to route user requests to the appropriate server.
+Starter template for developing Node.js Microservices with Docker for containerizing and Nginx as a reverse proxy to route user requests to the appropriate server.

 # Usage